cysouw/diathesis/text/c10_participle.md

 c.
 Der Zug ist verspätet.
 :::

-The application of these two intransitive Perfects correlates with a difference in the temporal interpretation (cf. [@sec:participles-temporal-interpretation]).
-The *haben* Perfekt is consistent with a punctual temporal adverbial like *gestern* 'yesterday' [@next a] but not with a durative *seit zwei Stunden* 'since two hours' [@next b].
-The situation is reversed with the *sein* Perfekt [@next c,d].
+The application of these two intransitive perfects correlates with a difference in the temporal interpretation (cf. [@sec:participles-temporal-interpretation]).
+The *haben* perfekt is consistent with a punctual temporal adverbial like *gestern* 'yesterday' [@next a] but not with a durative *seit zwei Stunden* 'since two hours' [@next b].
+The situation is reversed with the *sein* perfekt [@next c,d].

 ::: ex
 - Der Zug hat sich gestern verspätet.